0xc0dec/solo/README.md

 ## WAT?
-An engine for my personal graphics/gamedev experiments.
-Not meant for something serious, really.
+An engine for my personal graphics/gamedev experiments, not meant for anything serious.
+Currently works ontop of an OpenGL rendering backend, but is built with extensibility in mind.

 ## Features
 * High-level API exposed to both C++ and Lua.